exTerEX/BMD/README.md

 ## Loading R packages

-For this guide, two packages are needed. `tidyverse` to import the data and visual representation, while `drc` is used to build a logistic model as the base for the BMD model.
+For this guide, two packages are needed. `readr` to import the data and visual representation, while `drc` is used to build a logistic model as the base for the BMD model.